Migrating from v2 to v3

 Request changes

-POST /funds becomes POST /funds/allocations. v3 separates credits from contributions: compensation is renamed to credits, projectIds belongs to credits only, and contributions target an impact partner via impactPartnerIds. currencyCode moves to the top level.
+POST /funds (POST /projects/portfolio in v2.5) becomes POST /funds/allocations. v3 separates credits from contributions: compensation is renamed to credits, and contributions target an impact partner via impactPartnerIds.
+The allocation is priced in the quote's currency.

 v2.6: